KIT-IAI/eSAX/README.md

 >N. Ludwig, L. Barth, D. Wagner, and V. Hagenmeyer (2019).
 “Industrial Demand-Side Flexibility: A Benchmark Data Set”.
 In: Proceedings of the Ninth International Conference on Future Energy Systems - e-Energy ’19.
 The Association for Computing Machinery, pp. 460–473. doi: [10.1145/3307772.3331021](https://doi.org/10.1145/3307772.3331021)

-<h2>Assumed structure of files</h2>
+<h2>Input requirements</h2>

 This implementation assumes the input time series to be in the data folder.
-For calculating the window size the algorithm compares the first two timestamps.
-Therefore the time series is expected to have a timestamp column.
-If not, a default value of 60 seconds is used.
+The input time series cannot contain NaN-values.
+Furthermore, the input data must have a timestamp in the first column (to be able to determine the window size by comparing the first two timestamps) and a variable of interest such as power in the second column.
+If no timestamp column exist, a default value of 60 seconds is used.

-<h2>Files</h2>
+<h2>Files and parameters</h2>

 <code>get_subsequences.py:</code> Extracts the subsequences from the original time series.
 The series is seperated into the subsequences depening on the method selected by the user.
-The input data must have a timestamp in the first column and a variable of interest such as power in the second column.
-Additionally, the time series cannot contain NaN-values.

 Available methods for subsequence detection:
 - "minimum": The minima in the time series define the start- and endpoints of the subsequences (Please note: The minimum itself is not part of the subsequence because the algorithm was originally designed for time series with zeros as minimum)